Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/marketing-analystic.md

 });
 ```

-#### Exclude the referrers from the given domain
+#### Exclude the referrers from specific domain

-You can configure Amplitude to opt out of collection of attribution data for a given a list of referrers.
+You can configure Amplitude to opt out of collection of attribution data for a given list of referrers.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {